EldonGabriel/eldongabriel.github.io/experience.md

-**ℹ️ Academic Integrity & Compliance:** To follow MCSI non-disclosure policies, I do not share lab solutions publicly.
+**ℹ️ Academic Integrity & Compliance**
+To follow MCSI non-disclosure policies, I do not share lab solutions publicly.
 Instead, I demonstrate my skills through independent research and original lab scenarios, documented below.
 If needed, restricted work can be verified through official transcripts or a secure screen share.
 {: .notice--info}